CADViewer/NextCloud/README.md

 ### C: Install CADViewer via the NextCloud Store, where NextCloud is installed using Snap.

 Modify the .htaccess file, which typically is in a structure like: /var/snap/nextcloud/38457/nextcloud/config , likely 38457/nnnnn can vary depending on linux build and nextcloud version, below is Ubuntu 22.04 LTS / Nextcloud 27.1.3.
-Add the following rewrite rule (replicate of :
+Add the following rewrite rule (also see Troubleshooting ***4.***):
 ```
 <IfModule mod_rewrite_c>
 	RewriteCond %{REQUEST_FILENAME} !/extra-apps/cadviewer/converter/php/*\.*